majeedthaika/JARVIS_Security_System/README.md

 2. JARVIS will response start hearing the user when the user speaks or if the room is loud enough.
 If the room is quiet, then JARVIS will not start hearing.

+## For passcode via finger tracker:

+#Register
+1. run python main.py with display.register(None, name), where name is name of user
+2. place your hand into all 9 red squares for the first 5 seconds
+3. enter your 4 digit by moving your finger to the boxes that correspond to your 4 digit password
+4. 4-digit password will save in login.csv

+#Authentication
+1. run python main.py with display.authenticate(None, name), where name is name of user
+2. place your hand into all 9 red squares for the first 5 seconds
+3. enter your 4 digit by moving your finger to the boxes that correspond to your 4 digit password
+4. display.authenticate(None, name) will return True or False depending on authentication status